TypQxQ/Query-Endstop-Continuesly-in-Klipper/README.md

 Klipper module that adds a G-code command so Klipper will pause until specified endstop is in selected state, triggered or not triggered.
-Alternativley it can querry a specified amount of times.
+Alternativley it can query a specified amount of times.

 ## Usage